ishwarchandratiwari/sparkpost-api-documentation/services/relay-webhooks.md

 | esme_address | string | ESME address binding associated with this webhook    | yes, when protocol is "SMPP" | <a href="https://www.sparkpost.com/enterprise-email/"><span class="label label-warning"><strong>Enterprise</strong></span></a> Please speak with your TAM to create an ESME address. |

 ## Custom HTTP Headers Properties
 The custom headers JSON object allows you to add up to five custom headers to your relay webhook.
 The custom_headers object may only be up to 3,000 bytes in size, and must be formatted as an object with keys as strings or numbers.
-Headers already used by SparkPost will not be allowed SparkPost may also disallow some HTTP headers for security reasons.
+Headers already used by SparkPost will not be allowed, and SparkPost may also disallow some HTTP headers for security reasons.

 **Adding Custom Headers**